-The Austin Hospital is one of three facilities that constitute Austin Health.
+Austin Hospital is one of four key hospitals that constitute Austin Health.

 145 Studley Road

-The Austin Hospital is located in Heidelberg, 20 minutes north-east of Melbourne's city centre.
-The hospital was re-opened in 2005 after a major redevelopment (see History).
-It is housed in one of two new hospital towers, the other tower occupied by Mercy Hospital for Women.
+Austin Hospital is located in Heidelberg, 20 minutes north-east of Melbourne's city centre.
+The hospital was re-opened in 2005 after a major redevelopment (visit History for more information) which included the construction of two new towers.
+One towers is Austin Hospital, the other tower is the Mercy Hospital for Women.

 Austin Hospital is also home to a number of state-wide services, including:

 Established in 1882, the Austin had five name changes that included the "Austin Hospital for Incurables" before becoming the Austin Hospital.

 Throughout the years, Austin Hospital has always been noted for its progressive approach to medicine and health care, and has achieved national and international recognition in many fields.
 Many of the clinical areas that the Austin is renowned for today have their roots in the hospital's early history.

 Cancer, for example, was one of the "incurable" illnesses first patients were admitted with.
 In the 1920s, the Austin Hospital began experimenting with "X-ray" treatment for cancers and by 1935 the Austin was the largest cancer hospital in Australia.